varlesh/pegasus-instructions/README.md

 ## Configure gamepads & emulators.

-### Open any emulator and configure gamepads.
+Open any emulator and configure gamepads.

-### Set fullscreen mode on emulators (when not support command option):
+Set fullscreen mode on emulators (when not support command option):

 Ryujinx need change value on **~/.config/Ryujinx/Config.json** to `"start_fullscreen": true,`

-Citra need change value **~/.var/app/org.citra_emu.citra/config/citra-emu/qt-config.ini** to:
+Citra need change value on **~/.var/app/org.citra_emu.citra/config/citra-emu/qt-config.ini** to:
 ```
 fullscreen=true
 fullscreen\default=false
 ```

-## Hotkey close emulator.
+PCSX2 need change value on **~/.var/app/net.pcsx2.PCSX2/config/PCSX2/inis/PCSX2_ui.ini** to `DefaultToFullscreen=enabled`

+PPSSPP need change value on **~/.var/app/org.ppsspp.PPSSPP/config/ppsspp/PSP/SYSTEM/ppsspp.ini** to `FullScreen = True`

+melonDS not have option or command for fullscreen mode, set F11 on application settings.

+## Hotkeys for emulators.

-Now you can set Alt+F4 to free button on your gamepad.
+Now you can set close & fullscreen keys to free button on your gamepad.

-Open AntimicroX and set Alt+F4.For comphortable usage close application to tray.
+Open AntimicroX and set L3 (Alt+F4) for close and R3 (F11) for fullscreen.

-If your gamepad not have enough keys you can set combination Start(Alt)+Select(F4)

-Also you can set fullscreen key F11 if needed.
+These buttons are very rarely used in games and are quite suitable for these tasks.

 ## Recommendations